Frequently Asked Questions

-7. What is different about the program at PCC?
+9. What is different about the program at PCC?

-8. What do I need to be successful?
+10. What do I need to be successful?

-9. Are there weekend or evening classes?
+11. Are there weekend or evening classes?

 Generally all classes are during the day.
 At times there may be classes that are scheduled during early evening hours when part-time faculty are available.
-There are no evening classes.

 12. Will a criminal record keep me from being ale to become licensed in the field of massage therapy?